 When changed to a new Android phone, one of the things you may urgently want to do is to clone all the important data like photos, contacts, apps, documents, etc. from the old Android phone to the new one.
 Although Android provides easy access to the SD card on your Android device, it seems still difficult to migrate data between two Android phones.

 Then, is there any other simple ways can be utilized to complete the job?
 The answer is absolute yes.
 Actually, to clone Android phone, you have more options now than ever before.
 And here in the following, we will share with you 3 different, simple yet efficient ways to clone Android phones with great ease.

 If you are looking forward to cloning your Android phone with a fast and easy way, then AnyTrans for Android can be your best choice.
-It is highly recommended by millions of Android users for data transfer.
+It is highly recommended by millions of Android users for data transfer and data management.
 And 3 highlights make it the first choice for Android users to transfer multiple types of data: super fast speed, simplest operation steps and the widest coverage of files.

-Step 1 Download AnyTrans for Android and install it on your Mac/PC > Connect your Android phone to the computer via USB cable.
+Step 1.
+Download AnyTrans for Android and install it on your Mac/PC > Connect your Android phone to the computer via USB cable or Wi-Fi.

-Step 4 Check the categories you want to clone to your new Android phone > Click on Right Arrow to begin the transferring process.
+Step 3.
+Check the categories you want to clone to your new Android phone > Click on Next button to begin the transferring process.

 If you have kept photos, messages, books, music, movies, call log or calendar events on your new Android phone, then the corresponding files will be overwritten and replaced by the data from your old device while cloning.
 If you don’t want to lose any data while transferring, just choose Content to Device mode in Step 2.
 In this way, the existing data on your new Android phone will also remain.